doxeylab/learn-genomics-in-linux/task2/README.md

-# Task2 - Genome Assembly
+# Task2 - Genome Assembly (and basic annotation)

-In this task, you will download raw sequencing data, perform genome assembly, genome annotation, and then compare your assembly to the database using BLAST.
+In this task, you will download raw sequencing data, perform genome assembly, basic genome annotation, and then compare your assembly to the database using BLAST.

 ### Requirements